volumio/docs/docs/00_User_Manual/01_First_steps_with_Volumio.md

  * __Sleep__ : You love listening to music before sleeping ?
 It's Here!
  * __Shutdown__ : To stop or reboot your device properly
  * __Help__ : Link to the online help
- * __Volumio Shop__ : A link to the Volumio shop where you'll find compatible and good-sounding hardware
+ * __Volumio Shop__ : Link to the Volumio shop where you'll find compatible and good-sounding hardware

 #### 3 - Track text information